zopefoundation/Zope/docs/wsgi.rst

 ++++++++
 `werkzeug <https://palletsprojects.com/p/werkzeug/>`_ is a WSGI library that contains not just a WSGI server, but also a powerful debugger.
-It can easily integrate wth Zope using a shim package called `dataflake.wsgi.werkzeug
+It can easily integrate with Zope using a shim package called `dataflake.wsgi.werkzeug
 <https://dataflakewsgiwerkzeug.readthedocs.io/>`_.
 See the `Using this package`
 section for how to integrate `werkzeug` using Zope's own ``runwsgi`` script and how to create a suitable WSGI configuration.